-The total height including load carrier may not exceed 1250 mm.
-With dispensation, pallets up to 1900 mm can be accepted.
-The total weight including load carrier shall not exceed 1000 kg.
+The total height, including the load carrier, must not exceed 1250 mm.
+However, with permission from Coop, pallets up to 1900 mm can be accepted.
+The total weight, including the load carrier, should not exceed 1000 kg.

 The pallet shall be constructed without overhang and the packaging must not be placed outside the load carrier.
 If the pallet is not up to standard, it risks being rejected on the track system at the goods reception.
 Any faults must be corrected manually, which is not always possible and leads to inefficient and slow handling.